Eir boss backs plan for organic food ‘champion’

 “We are here to build up a real company that will operate and expand over time,” said Mr Niel of the new Spac.

-The three will buy at least €6 million worth of shares in a separate share sale reserved for them, and will collectively own roughly 30 per cent of the company after the listing.
+The three will buy at least €6 million worth of shares in a separate share sale reserved for them, and will collectively own about 30 per cent of the company after the listing.

 Mr Zouari said he would separately seek to buy up to €30 million worth of shares in the main rights offer, depending on availability. – Copyright The Financial Times Limited 2020